Alberto1Artoni/Alberto1Artoni.github.io/projects/Ising.md

 | T &lt; T<sub>c</sub> | T &gt; T<sub>c</sub> |

 In the left we have magnetization: the lattix change all his colors.
 In the right, due to high temperature, we don't have magnetization.
-The Ising model was firtly proposed for 1D lattix; it has then been extended to 2D results.
+The Ising model was firstly proposed for 1D lattix; it has then been extended to 2D results.
 It is generally unclear what happens (theoretically) on different topologies.
 The paper aims to propose some "experimental" (simulation) results.

 ## Ising Model on fully uncorrelated networks